soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Pattern

-- The string "Server", "server", or "data source"
+- The string "DocumentDb"
-- Any combination of between 3-200 ????? characters
+- Any combination of between 3-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - A greater than symbol (>), an equal sign (=), a quotation mark ("), or an apostrophe (')
 - Any combination of 86 lower- or uppercase letters, digits, forward slash (/), or plus sign (+)
 - Two equal signs (=)